 Once a Nurse, Always a Nurse

 Fast forward seven years after I retired from nursing.
 I live in a secure condominium building.
 My neighbors are mostly over 60 and several are much older than that.
 We have forged a loving bond with each other.
 I bring in packages for one neighbor when she is out of town.
 I am always on the lookout for someone who seems sick or having a bad day.
 I even gave some greatly appreciated advice about seeing a doctor for a bad, lingering cough.
-I always felt appreciated and truly enjoyed helping my neighbors.
-My self worth hinged to some degree on helping others.
+I always feel appreciated and truly enjoy helping my neighbors.
+My self worth hings to some degree on helping others.

 Having already experienced a similar surgery I was less worried about the surgery and decided to worry about something else.
 (Which I am prone to do before I “chill out and get a grip”.)
 As the surgery approached anxiety was neatly diverted from the surgery to “It’s going to be hard to let people do things for me.
 How will I manage being dependent for a while?”